 New Longford Scholar, Class of 2018 reflects on the leap from prison to university.

-From disclosure to unexpected furniture funds, read Saskia’s account….
+From disclosure to unexpected furniture funds, read one new scholar’s account….

 Going to prison in my mid-twenties was a game-changer.
 Whilst it would have been easy to spend my entire sentence hiding under my blanket in despair, I knew if I wanted any chance of a normal life I had to make some big changes.
 You can’t do that if you choose to wallow in self-pity.